BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

 ![Figure Unplaced](./images/Unplaced.png "Figure Unplaced")

 *Other Job Result Files*
 1. The pipeline also produces a json file.
-A JSON file is a file that stores simple data structures and objects in JavaScript Object Notation (JSON) format, which is a standard data interchange format.
+A JSON file which stores simple data structures and objects in JavaScript Object Notation (JSON) format.
 It is primarily used for transmitting data between a web application and a server.
 If you want to see what it looks like, you can select the row that contains the **bins.json**, and then click the **View** icon in the vertical green bar to the right.
 This will open a view of the json file.
 ![Figure bins_json](./images/bins_json.png "Figure bins_json")

 2. The pipeline also produces a file on the statistics of the bacterial bins found in the **bins.stats.txt**file.
 As mentioned above, selecting the row that contains this file will highlight the vertical green bar to the right with possible downstream functions.
 To view it, click on the **View** icon.
 The file will appear in the view.
 It shows the data associated with the bins.
 ![Figure vins_stats](./images/bins_stats.png "Figure bins_stats")

 3. The pipeline also produces a file on the coverage statistics of the bacterial bins.
 To view that, click on the row that contains the **coverage.stats.txt** file and then on the **View** icon.
-This will open the file, which shows the assembly statistics associated with the bacterial bins.
+This will open the file, which shows the assembly statistics associated with the bacterial bins.  **contigLen**  shows the number of contigs that the pipeline produced that match that particular size in base pairs (> 1000 bp = 0000K).  **contigOut**  shows the number of contigs called by the assembly pipeline and written to the output.  **contigFound** shows the number of contigs read in from the FASTA file.
+Coverage statistics are also provided.
+The **coverageOut**  shows the contigs that have coverage data, and the **cov** rows show the number of contigs with that particular coverage (.1% =0X).
+If the contig is too short or its coverage is too low, it won’t be written out.
+The **dataLineFound** is an input fasta line that contains sequence data rather than an ID and comment. **letters** is the total number of DNA letters. **fastaLineIn** is any input line from a FASTA file.

 ![Figure coverage](./images/coverage_stats.png "Figure coverage")

 4. The **megahit.log** file is generated if MEGAHIT was used to assemble the contigs.
 The log file shows the steps that that the assembler took to generate the contigs.